Munaaf786/Rock-Paper-Scissor-Game/README.md

     </details>

-- When the result is `YOU WON`, then the score should be incremented by one
+- When the result is `YOU WON`, then the score is incremented by one
-- When the result is `IT IS DRAW`, then there shouldn't be any change in the score
+- When the result is `IT IS DRAW`, then there isn't any change in the score
-- When the result is `YOU LOSE`, then the score should be decremented by one
+- When the result is `YOU LOSE`, then the score is decremented by one
-- When the **PLAY AGAIN** button is clicked, then the [Playing View](https://assets.ccbp.in/frontend/content/react-js/rock-paper-scissors-lg-playing-output.png) should be displayed
+- When the **PLAY AGAIN** button is clicked, then the [Playing View](https://assets.ccbp.in/frontend/content/react-js/rock-paper-scissors-lg-playing-output.png) is displayed

 </details>